 Dividends we pay with respect to the shares or ADSs generally will be qualified dividend income.
-If you are a noncorporate U.S. holder, dividends paid to you in taxable years beginning before January 1, 2013 that constitute qualified dividend income will be taxable to you at a maximum tax rate of 15% provided that you hold the shares or ADSs for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date and meet other holding period requirements.
+If you are a non-corporate U.S. holder, dividends paid to you in taxable years beginning before January 1, 2013 that constitute qualified dividend income will be taxable to you at a maximum tax rate of 15% provided that you hold the shares or ADSs for more than 60 days during the 121-day period beginning 60 days before the ex-dividend date and meet other holding period requirements.
 Absent legislation by Congress, for taxable years beginning after December 31, 2012, qualified dividend income will be taxable to you at the applicable ordinary income tax rates.
 Dividends we pay will not be eligible for the dividends-received deduction generally allowed to United States corporations in respect of dividends received from other United States corporations.

-Distributions in excess of current and accumulated earnings and profits, as determined for United States federal income tax purposes, will be treated as a non-taxable return of capital to the extent of your basis in the shares or ADSs and thereafter as capital gain.
+Distributions in excess of our current and accumulated earnings and profits, as determined for United States federal income tax purposes, will be treated as a non-taxable return of capital to the extent of your basis in the shares or ADSs and thereafter as capital gain.
 However, we do not maintain calculations of our earnings and profits in accordance with U.S. federal income tax principles, and you should therefore assume that any distribution by us with respect to our shares or ADSs will constitute ordinary dividend income.

 If you are eligible for benefits under the Treaty, you may be able to claim a reduced rate of Japanese withholding tax, see "-Japanese Taxation" below for a discussion of the Treaty.
 You should consult your own tax advisor about your eligibility for reduction of Japanese withholding tax.
 You may claim a deduction or a foreign tax credit, subject to other applicable limitations, only for tax withheld at the appropriate rate.
 You should not be allowed a foreign tax credit for withholding tax for any portion of the tax that could have been avoided by claiming benefits under the Treaty.
+Dividends paid with respect to our shares or ADSs will, depending on your circumstances, be "passive" or "general" income which, in either case, is treated separately from other types of income for purposes of computing the foreign tax credit allowable to you.
 The rules governing the foreign tax credit are complex and involve the application of rules that depend upon your particular circumstances.
 Accordingly, you are urged to consult your tax advisor regarding the availability of the foreign tax credit under your particular circumstances.